Sharks near Vancouver?! Local scuba divers have rare encounter | News

 Sharks around Vancouver

-Danny Kent, a curator of fishes at the Vancouver Aquarium, said he has over 35 years of experience diving coastal BC and Howe Sound.
-While the bluntnose sixgill shark sighting is “definitely rare,” he added, it is “not unheard of.”
+Danny Kent, an expert at the Vancouver Aquarium, said the bluntnose sixgill shark sighting is “definitely rare.”

+Kent is also an experienced diver, and with more than 35 years of dives in coastal BC and Howe Sound, he said although it’s rare, it’s “not unheard of.”

 “I can recall hearing about a handful of sixgill shark sightings in Howe Sound over the last few decades,” he said.
 “This species is like many fish species on our coast that are not necessarily rare but are rarely seen!”